Tornikeramazashvili/algorithms/README.md

 - **problemSolvingApproach.js**: This file discusses the problem-solving approach, including examples and the steps needed to effectively solve problems.

 - **frequencyCounter.js**: This file provides an in-depth explanation of the frequency counter pattern, with two examples demonstrating its application in solving algorithmic problems efficiently.

+**3. Recursion**: This folder contains resources on recursion, including explanations and examples.

+- **recursionIntroduction.js**: This file discusses the fundamentals of recursion, providing examples and steps for effective problem-solving.